Skip to main content

 In addition to this, a site provider may control the amount or set of resources available to each of its subtenants, or limit the resources available on certain sites/hosts in the system.
 This is done using the resource profile mechanism discussed below.

-The amount of available resources on each host is an important input taken into account when taking scheduling decisions within a site, i.e. deciding which host should each service instance be scheduled to, or whether it can be scheduled.
+The amount of available resources on each host is an important input taken into account when taking scheduling decisions within a site, i.e. deciding which host each service instance should be scheduled to, or whether it can be scheduled.

 Generally there are several pieces of configuration related to each type of resource: